 HERA commissioning was attempted in the period 24-April till 28-April.
 However, weather improved only on 27-April, when we could finally start serious tests, which all went well (see below).
 The de-rotator is well aligned.
-Nasmyth offsets of +4.8''/+9.9'' have been determined after two pointing sessions.
+There is a systematic pointing offset between HERA and EMIR of about 13", indicating a Nasmyth offset, which is confirmed by a pointing session.
 The beam efficiency at 230 GHz agrees within 5% with the expected value.
 On the other hand, the forward efficiency at 1 mm is 10% lower than the value obtained with the old optics.
-We need to repeat these skydip measurements under best conditions.
+We need to repeat these measurements and we still need to conduct at good pointing session to measure and confirm the Nasmyth offsets.